MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 - Google Chrome is installed on the device.
 - Bing is not already the default search engine for Google Chrome.

 If all those criteria are met, then the extension is installed on the user's device and Bing is made the default search engine for Google Chrome with easier access to Microsoft Search capabilities.

+> [!NOTE]
+> The extension won't be installed on the user's device if Microsoft 365 Apps for enterprise is deployed in an Office 365 (or Microsoft 365) GCC, GCC High, or DoD environment.

 For what happens next, see [What your users will see with Microsoft Search in Bing](#what-your-users-will-see-with-microsoft-search-in-bing).